cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 4. If she had a Strategy Card, she immediately returns it, even if it was not played yet.
 5. If she was the elected player of an active Law, discard that Law.
 6. She is ignored by all effects
-7. The game now has one fewer players, so some rules adjustments based on the number of players may come into play.
-See the [section dedicated to these rules](#RuleAdjustmentsBasedOnTheNumberOfPlayers).
+7. The game now has one fewer players, so some rules modifications based on the number of players may come into play.
+See the [section dedicated to these rules](#RuleModificationsBasedOnPlayerCount).

 <!-- ***Note:*** *Even though eliminated players are no longer playing, objectives can still be scored against them, for example objectives requiring to control the planets in the Home System of an opponent.* -->